 git log shows a list of commit messages for the entire project,

 Glog loads all previous revisions of the current file into the quickfix list.
-This makes it extremely easy to review the history of a file, especially when used with an unimpaired fugitive.
+This makes it extremely easy to review the history of a file.
 Learn more in part five.

 Thanks to my sponsors